GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 ([*garbage-collect*](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science))) Compute Engine vitual machine (VM) instances after a specified amount of time.

-Some use cases where this may be be useful:
+Some cases in which this may be be useful:

 * Developers or testers create one-off VM instances for testing a feature, but they might not always remember to manually delete the instances.
 * Workflows can require dynamically starting a large number of Compute Engine worker instances to perform a certain task.
 A best practice is to have instances